Ivo Brešan

 Ivan "Ivo" Brešan (27 May 1936 – 3 January 2017) was a Croatian and Yugoslav playwright, novelist and screenwriter, known for political satire.
-His work included screenplays written with his son Vinko.
+His works include screenplays written with his son Vinko.

 Personal life

-Born in Vodice 1936, Brešan attended Antun Vrančić High School in Šibenik.
-He was married Croatian writer Jelena Godlar, a Jew of Slavonia native.
+Born in Vodice in 1936, Brešan attended Antun Vrančić High School in Šibenik.
+He was married to Croatian writer Jelena Godlar, a Jew native to Slavonia.
 In February 1964, she gave to birth their son Vinko, today a film director.
 Ivo's wife Jelena died on 20 September 2016.
-He died after long and severe illness, on 3 January 2017 in Zagreb, aged 80.
+He died after a long and severe illness on 3 January 2017 in Zagreb when he was 80 years of age.